 Starts the WDS service so that you can PXE boot (UEFI network boot).

-All you have to do is download the script below, modify some variables, then place certain files in the right place such as the Windows 10 x64 Enterprise (version 1709) media.
+All you have to do is provide a domain joined server (MDT01), then download the script below, modify some variables, then place certain files in the right place such as the Windows 10 x64 Enterprise (version 1903) media.
 Please ensure you have a working DHCP scope on your Active Directory domain controller, then PXE boot a Microsoft Surface Pro and sit back and enjoy the show.

 Step 1.
 Download the script

-The PowerShell script will do all the hard work for you, it is in the Downloads section at the end of this guide, download it, unzip it and place it on the server that is designated to be the MDT server.
+The PowerShell script will do all the hard work for you, download it, unzip it and place it on the server that is designated to be the MDT server.

 Step 2.
 Configure the variables in the script